Best Cell Tester And Chargers 18650/21700

 For this reason and many others, it's important to know the quality of the cells that you are dealing with.
 Cell resistance, capacity, and how long it's able to hold a full charge voltage are all important factors to consider.
 For testing cell resistance otherwise known as IR, we recommend using a dedicated IR tester.

-The SkyRC MC3000 is one of the most advanced chargers for cylindrical cells that you can get.
+The SkyRC MC3000 is one of the most advanced hobby-grade chargers and capacity testers for cylindrical cells that you can get.
 This charger works with many different battery chemistries including but not limited to NiMH, NiCD, Lithium Ion, LiFePO4, and NiZn.

 - When not powered on, the charger will discharge about 4mA from any cells that are connected.